srijan-paul/blog/11ty/gsoc-2.md

 The proposal was to have higher order functions in Pallene.
 Lua has support for lexical capturing and closures, so it would make sense for Pallene to base it's semantics off of those set by Lua.
-It all started with [issue 174](https://github.com/pallene-lang/pallene/issues/174)- that discusses this very feature.
+It all started with [issue 174](https://github.com/pallene-lang/pallene/issues/174), which discusses this very feature.

 I briefly went over higher order functions and Pallene's calling convention in part 1 of the series - so I'll be providing an eagle's eye view of the experience.